 Validate Their Process

-Validate your friend's emotional experience so they not only feel heard but also understood and supported.
-To do so, you can say:
+Affirm your friend's emotional experience so they feel heard, understood, and supported.
+You can accomplish this by saying:

 - "It sounds like (insert experience) made you feel (insert emotion)."